Sustainable Community– Become a Member, Investor, Owner

 5. Toward the intention to become a part of, or invest in, our project by:

 — Purchasing a lifetime lease on a build spot on our property for $35K, build your own cabin,

 become a founding board member, share in resources, revenue, responsibility, community.

 (no yearly or monthly fees, one time investment, receive a share of revenue)

 — Buy into our project for $300K, co-own the land in community and partnership, tailor a

 mutually empowering individualized owner-relationship

 This is a remote, sustainable, off-grid, wilderness ecovillage focused on permaculture-inspired homesteading/forest farming (agroforestry).
 We are 45 minutes from the Ocean, half hour from the redwoods, and seven hours from major population centers (Portland and SF) in the Siskiyou Mountains, Six Rivers National Forest, and Smith River National Recreational Area.
-This is a Mediterranean climate and rainforest (often over 100 inches of rain/yr.) with hot dry summers.
+This is a Mediterranean climate yet also a temperate rain-forest (often over 100 inches of rain/yr.) with hot dry summers.
 All of our water systems are gravity fed from springs.
-We are completely self-sufficient, independent of all industrial systems.

 Dan and Villagers